cs1302uga/cs1302-gallery/README.md

 - [ ] Make the buttons work at a basic level (you can decide what basic is).
 - [ ] Make the progress bar work (requires careful consideration of the threading required by some of your app's event handlers).
-- [ ] Make the random-replacement work
+- [ ] Make the random-replacement work.

 ## Project Requirements & Grading